 If you would like to do online Medicare claiming (including online patient verifications) or access My Health Record on this computer, HIC Online must be installed.
 For instructions on how to do this, please refer to the Installing HIC Online section of Setting up HIC Online.

 If you plan to use a laptop for offsite logging, Genie Solo must also be installed.
-Rerun the installer as per the ‘Genie Client Installation’ instructions, however, rather than electing to install ‘Genie Client’, expand out the Full Installation option and tick only Solo Application and Data File.
+Rerun the installer as per the ‘Genie Client Installation’ instructions, however, rather than electing to install ‘Genie Client’, expand out the Full Installation option and tick only Single User Application and Data File.
 Click Next and complete the installation.

 For more information on setting up offsite logging, please refer to the Macintosh Server, Windows Server or Database Replication Genie guides.